Mobile Computing Program FAQ

 Why a laptop?

 The power of mobile computing allows students to have "anywhere/anytime" access to their computer software and the Internet using the thousands of laptop connections available in public places across campus.
-Almost every class has a computer-based element and uses electronic information; laptop classrooms on campus offer both power and network connections, and wireless access is also available in every classroom as well as in mulitple sites across the core campus and in the residence halls.
+Almost every class has a computer-based element and uses electronic information; laptop classrooms on campus offer both power and network connections, and wireless access is also available in every classroom as well as across the core campus and in the residence halls.

 Why multiple models?